Hankey: History

-A tragedy: The builder of the tunnel, William Enowy Philip, drowned on 1 July 1845 in the Gamtoos River "apparently in a desperate but vain attempt to save his ten year old nephew, John Philip Fairbairn.
-William was only 31 years old at the time." according to the family history book, compiled by Peter Philip in 1980, "A Fifeshire Family:The Descendants of John and Thomas Philip of Kirkcaldy."

 In 1822 Dr John Philip, the superintendent of the London Missionary Society established a mission station on the farm Wagendrift and named it after Reverend William Alers Hankey, the treasurer of the London Missionary Society.
 An irrigation tunnel constructed under direction of William Philip, the son of Dr John Philip, is today protected as a provincial heritage site.

 On 19 August 2002, the remains of Saartjie Baartman were laid to rest on Vergaderingskop, a hill on the edge of town.

 As is the case with most South African towns, there are residential areas previously reserved for non-white residents set up on the outskirts of the town.
 In the case of Hankey these are Centerton on the western edge of the town (on the opposite bank of the Klein River) and Weston, located about 1.5 km to the south-west (on the opposite bank of the Gamtoos River).

-In 2009, strategically, a handkerchief factory was opened in the area, in order to celebrate the unique name of Hankey, which is also known as the shortened name for a handkerchief.
-This has contributed significantly to the local economy of the Hankey area.

 Transport

 Hankey is located on the junction of the R330 and the R331 roads and the Avontuur Railway passes through the town.